seanbreckenridge/promnesia/README.md

 - Setup [upstream `promnesia`](https://github.com/karlicoss/promnesia)
 - Install this; `python3 -m pip install git+https://github.com/seanbreckenridge/promnesia`

+If you have issues importing/installing this, try a local install isntead.
+See [troubleshooting docs](https://github.com/seanbreckenridge/HPI/blob/master/doc/TROUBLESHOOTING_INSTALLS.md)

 In your config file, to enable these sources, import from `promnesia_sean`.
 You can see my [config file](https://sean.fish/d/promnesia/config.py?dark) as an example